TotallyNotRobots/snoonet-znc-modules/README.md

 ### Usage

-`/msg *checkconfig <network>` will output all users who do not have the specified network configured
+`checknetwork <network>` will output all users who do not have the specified network configured

+`checkchan <network> <channel>` will output all users who do not have the specified channel in the given network

-`/msg *checkconfig checkusermod <module>` will output `*controlpanel LoadModule` command for all users who do not have the module enabled
+`checkusermod <module>` will output `*controlpanel LoadModule` command for all users who do not have the module enabled

-`/msg *checkconfig checknetmod <module> <network>` will output `*controlpanel LoadNetModule` for all users who do not have the module enabled on the specified network
+`checknetmod <module> <network>` will output `*controlpanel LoadNetModule` for all users who do not have the module enabled on the specified network

 ---